jbarthelmes/oniongen/README.md

 oniongen
 ========

-Generate vanity .onion URLs (i.e. they match a pattern you specify).
+Generate vanity .onion URLs (i.e. they match a pattern you specify) with your CPU.

 Compiling
 ---------